kalimediatt/evo-ai-frontend/README.md

 # Evo AI - AI Agents Platform (Frontend)

-A modern frontend application for the Evo AI platform built with Next.js 15, React 18, and Tailwind CSS.
+Evo AI is an open-source platform for creating and managing AI agents, enabling integration with different AI models and services.

 ## 🚀 Overview